MichaelJHTaggart/portfolio/README.md

 - View your purchase history (invoice)
 - Request a refund / cancellation
 - Leave a written review & add pictures of an order that you placed
-- Chat with me online about questions on orders you have placed
+- Chat with me online about questions on orders you have placed when signed into your account
-- Links & information on me & projects I have completed.
+- Links & information on me & projects I have completed

 On this website I can:
 - View & interact with website traffic through Google Analytics